stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 ...
 ```

-Function definitions are to automatically added to the implicit
+Function definitions are not to automatically added to the implicit
 scope.
 In order to do so, we have to use the `%hint` pragma:

 ```idris